-Student entries for the minimum standard online tests
+Student entries for the minimum standard tests

 Students may not sit for a minimum standard reading, writing or numeracy test if they have already demonstrated the HSC minimum standard (ACSF Level 3) in that test domain, unless they are leaving school.

-Minimum standard online test conduct, equipment and rules
+Minimum standard test conduct, equipment and rules

-Students must be supervised while sitting the minimum standard online tests.
+Students must be supervised while sitting the minimum standard tests.
 Test Coordinators will work with principals and other teaching staff to arrange appropriate supervision.

 The following other items are not permitted to be used:

 - mobile phones, smart watches or programmable watches and other electronic devices, such as but not limited to: tablets, gaming devices, music players

 Students are not permitted to leave the test window, view any other websites during a test or access notes or unauthorised materials during the test.
 All work in a minimum standard test must be the student’s own work.

-Illness/misadventure for the minimum standard online tests
+Illness/misadventure for the minimum standard tests

 Where a student is prevented from a reasonable attempt at a test due to school-verified illness or misadventure, the student may re-sit the test at another time.

-- If the incident occurs during a test, the school may:
+If the incident occurs during a test, the school may:

 Illness/misadventure enquiries should be forwarded to LNsupport@nesa.nsw.edu.au.